ReinProject/python-rein/doc/HOWTO-setup-rein.md

 ##Step 4 -- Enable Tor (optional)

 Privacy is an important feature that Rein aims to provide to its users.
-For users of the [Tor Browser Bundle](https://www.torproject.org), a single command can be run to enable Tor which should cause all traffic to be routed through Tor.
+For users of the [Tor Browser Bundle](https://www.torproject.org), a single command can be run to enable all traffic to be routed through Tor.

     rein tor true